 In 2012, the Malaysian Law Reform Committee announced plans of reviewing this law, that was commissioned under the colonial era of the British, but as of now there have been no new developments

-Remember the 9 Australians that got hauled off to court for stripping down to their undies at the end of an F1 race last year?
+Remember the 9 Australians that got hauled off to court for stripping down to their undies at the end of an F1 race in 2016?
 They were charged with public nuisance and indecency charges.
 However, they were let off the hook after their guilty plea and apologizing for their behavior.
 But do take note that anyone caught stripping in public in Malaysia can be charged for public nudity, and may be subjected to a fine or jail time.
-Similar to section 294 of the Penal Code where you can be charged for singing obscene song, you will charged according to the same law for public nudity.
+Similar to section 294 of the Penal Code where you can be charged for singing obscene songs, you will charged according to the same law for public nudity.
 Keep your clothes on in public Malaysians!